utopia-rise/godot-kotlin-jvm/docs/src/doc/user-guide/properties.md

 }
 ```

+## Naming
+You can and should name your properties kotlin style camelCase.
+But for a more natural feel and more consistent code in GDScript when using kotlin properties from GDScript, your properties are actually registered as snake_case.
+So if you want to use your kotlin property `someFlag` use it from GDScript with `some_flag`.

 ## Default Values
 If you define a default value for a property and `visibleInEditor` (more on that later) is set to `true`, the default value will be set in the `inspector`.

+!!! note ""
-**Note:** If you set a default value in code and a different value in the `inspector` the value of the `inspector` will override the value in code after `init` and before `_ready`!
+    If you set a default value in code and a different value in the `inspector` the value of the `inspector` will override the value in code after `init` and before `_ready`!
     A default value can **only** contain compile time constants and only References to compile time constants!
 Better you only use refs where you have no other choice like for Enums.
-We try to catch all wrong references during compilation and throw a corresponding exception but we may have missed some cases which then only occur during runtime.
+    We try to catch all wrong references during compilation and throw a corresponding exception, but we may have missed some cases which then only occur during runtime.
+    We also strongly recommend using our Intellij plugin as it can warn you about many wrongly registered properties while you write your code.
+See the section [IDE](../getting-started/ide.md) for more information about the plugin.

 ## Registration Configuration